-Perspective | As the Lincoln Memorial turns 100, a group of Lincoln fans hopes to right a century-old wrong
+Perspective | As Lincoln Memorial turns 100, group hopes to right a century-old wrong

 “We would like them to know that we're honoring him, that he’s going to be a big part of the program,” said Epstein, 69.
 “We can't pay for them to come from around the country, but we would love to honor them.”

-Moton was seen as a safe choice by the White organizers of the dedication, which included former president and then chief justice William Howard Taft.
+Moton was seen as a safe choice by the White organizers of the dedication, who included former president and then-Chief Justice William Howard Taft.

-“[Moton] was a disciple of Booker T. Washington at the Tuskegee Institute,” said Epstein.
+Moton “was a disciple of Booker T. Washington at the Tuskegee Institute,” said Epstein.
 “He was known as an accommodationist, not as a civil rights rabble-rouser.”

 But his first draft was deemed inappropriate.